What do employees need to know about grades and other academic information?

 Or suggest the student print at no cost; their unofficial transcript from the student information system (SIS) for grades each semester.
 Unofficial and Official academic transcripts are available to order anytime via their SIS account or from the Registrar's office.
 Go to Transcript Orders.

 Other academic records: (GPA, enrollment status, total credits, major/minor, transfer credit information, etc.).
 Much of what makes up a student's record is protected under FERPA.
-Faculty members should refer enrollment/degree verifications to the Registrar's office for official processing or confirmation of this data.
+Faculty and staff members should refer enrollment/degree verifications to the Registrar's office for official processing or confirmation of this data.